ArtyomArtamonov/msg/README.md

 Future goals:

-- Authentication and authorization with JWT and refresh tokens
-- PostgreSQL as persistance storage
 - Implement message service which will allow users to send messages to chat rooms
 - Unit tests and github workflow

 Already achieved:

-- JWT access token workflow
+- Authentication and authorization with JWT and refresh tokens
+- PostgreSQL as persistance storage
 - gRPC and protobuf service creation with help of Makefile and well-prepared code organization
-- UserStore intreface for further persistent storage implementation

 ## Env variables